The Responsive Educator: Reaching & Teaching Diverse Learners

 Disability Accommodations: What To Do When You Don’t Know What To Do, SC316

 This session will provide a full understanding of how Disability Accommodations work within a higher education setting.
 As well, participants will develop strategies and tools for handling difficult student situations.
-Lastly, after attending, participants will feel comfortable utilizing Disability Services as a resource and support in maximizing educational potential for all students.
+Lastly, after attending, participants will feel comfortable utilizing Accessible Ed & Disability Resources as a resource and support in maximizing educational potential for all students.
 This session will provide interactive discussion and small group work that can benefit anyone working in a higher education environment.

 Jennifer Margolis, Phyllis Petteys